kiboshとは 意味・読み方・使い方

 - From a Yiddish word (compare Hebrew כָּבַשׁ (kavásh, “to conquer, subjugate”)); however, no such word has been found.

-- From Middle English cabochen (“to cut off (the head, chiefly of a deer), behead”),[8] from Middle French cabocher (“to cut off (the head)”), from caboche (“the head”) (Northern France, くだけた用法) (whence Middle English caboche (“head of cabbage”)),[9] from Italian capocchia (“the head”) (derogatory), ultimately from Latin caput (“the head”).[10]
-The Middle English word is said to have been adopted in Cockney slang.[11]
+- From 中期英語 cabochen (“to cut off (the head, chiefly of a deer), behead”), from Middle French cabocher (“to cut off (the head)”), from caboche (“the head”) (Northern France, informal) (whence 中期英語 caboche (“head of cabbage”)), from Italian capocchia (“the head”) (derogatory), ultimately from Latin caput (“the head”).
+The 中期英語 word is said to have been adopted in Cockney slang; however, how this is supposed to have happened remains unexplained

-- Clogmakers’ term kibosh (“iron bar about a foot long that, when hot, is used to soften かつ smooth leather”).[11]
+- A clogmakers’ term kibosh (“iron bar about a foot long that, when hot, is used to soften and smooth leather”).

 The verb is derived from the noun.